EthenStrine/site/_posts/2019-03-13-romantic-age.md

 For our purposes of study, remember that **romance**, from the literary perspective, refers to the "freely imaginative idealizing fiction" and ***not*** love between a man and a woman.

+**Romanticism** can be best defined through comparison to the **neoclassical** age which preceded it - the age of Dryden, Pope, Swift, and Johnson.